-The property has been altered to comprise its existing layout, whereby patio doors have been installed in the kitchen and the integral external store has now become an internal cupboard.
+The property has been extended to comprise its existing layout, whereby a single storey extension has been added to the rear.
 It is assumed that all necessary Local Authority consents and approvals are in place for these works.

 Estimated reinstatement cost for insurance purposes